Students and Learning

 You can apply to the IECP if you:

-- want to improve your English language skills in reading, writing, speaking, and listening for academic purposes.
+- Want to develop your English language skills in reading, writing, speaking, and listening for academic purposes.

 How many courses will I take?

 If you have an F-1 visa, you must study full-time.
-You will take five each semester: Academic Interactions, Grammar for Speaking Skils, Academic Literacies, Grammar for Writing Skills, and one Special Topics course.
+You will take four courses each semester: Academic Interactions, Academic Literacies, and two elective courses.

 If you have a different visa or resident status, you may enroll part time.
 You will take one to four courses.

 The IECP provides coursework across the following skills:

 - Academic Interactions: A course in academic oral communication in a variety of contexts.
 Feedback on content, pronunciation and pragmatics is a fundamental component of the course, and opportunity is given for speaking practice in a variety of genres.

 - Academic Literacies: A course in academic reading and writing.
 Feedback on content, organization, and cohesion is a fundamental component of the course, and opportunity is given for reading, writing, and incorporating sources in a variety of genres.

 - A choice of two (2) electives: Applied English for Science, Applied English for Humanities, Applied English U.S. Institutions, Interfaith Leadership, Intercultural Communication & Development, Foundations of English Spelling, Foundations of English Reading, Foundation English Modern Topics.